d1egoprog/Text2KG/README.md

 ## Citations

-If this work is with your interest you can read the presented paper [DOI](http://doi.org)

-Also, if you use this system in your research please dont forget to cite 👍 this work, the sugested BibTex is recomended to use.
+If this work is with your interest you can read the presented paper [DOI](http://doi.org/) and if you use it in your research please don't forget to cite 👍 this work, the sugested BibTex is recomended to use.

 ``` BibTex